What Light Fittings for the Kitchen? A Guide to Kitchen Lighting Fixtures

 - Open-concept kitchens

-Best options:
+Best options

 - LED strip lighting

-- Diffused LED bars
+- Diffused LED light bars

-4. Flush-Mount and Semi-Flush Fixtures
+4) Flush-Mount and Semi-Flush Ceiling Fixtures

-Best for:
+Best for

-- Kitchens with limited ceiling height
+- Limited ceiling height

-- Transitional or traditional designs
+- Transitional or traditional styles

-Best for:
+Best for

 - Long or narrow kitchens

-- Highlighting artwork or open shelving
+- Highlighting open shelving or art

-- Spaces needing flexible lighting direction
+- Flexible lighting direction

 Common Kitchen Lighting Mistakes to Avoid

-- Using only one type of fixture
+- Using only one fixture type

 - Poor recessed light placement